UmaArunachalam8/Bandits.jl/doc/DISCOUNTED UCB.md

 # DISCOUNTED UCB ALGORITHM
-This algorithm involves two parameters γ and α, is based on Algorithm2,Moulines, E., & Paristech, T. (2008).
+This algorithm involves two parameters γ and ξ, is based on Algorithm2,Moulines, E., & Paristech, T. (2008).
 On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems. arXiv Preprint, (2008), 1–24.
 ## Basic strategy
 Play arm that maximizes